epearsoe/DS232/README.md

 The file ds232.jed is the JEDEC file required for programming the GAL16V8 chip on the DS232.

+The file DualSerial_routed_v3_2020-11-24.zip contains the Gerber files required for PCB fabrication.

 NOTE: The DS232 has not been fully tested or validated yet.